raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 ![Update to the flow chart to reflect changes that become necessary as the program evolves](images/Astro_Pi_Educator_Focus_Graphics_V6e.png)

-Whichever method you choose to track your work, make sure to create time to meet regularly to discuss progress and work through any major challenges as a group.
+Whatever method you choose to track your work, make sure to schedule a time to meet regularly to discuss progress and work through any major challenges as a group.
 It can be useful to update your pseudocode flow diagram to reflect any changes that your team realise are necessary as they write the actual program!

 ## Get coding!

 Now that you have a much better idea of what your experiment program is going to do, it's time to get coding!
-Continue reading for specific guidance on how to write aspects of your program.
+Continue reading for specific guidance on how to write your program.